imdyingdev/SAMS/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📄 License & Copyright

+**Copyright (c) 2025 SAMS Development Team.
+All Rights Reserved.**

-This project is licensed under the ISC License - see individual component README files for specific details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Copyright Notice
+This software contains proprietary and confidential information.
+See [COPYRIGHT.txt](COPYRIGHT.txt) for full copyright terms and conditions.

+### Third-Party Licenses
+Individual components may have additional licensing terms.
+See respective component README files and package.json files for dependency licensing information.

 ## 🆘 Support